FlaccidFacade/cliSkeleton/README.md

   3) Activate Virtual Env

-  in the same folder the virtual environment was created run:
+  In the same folder that the virtual environment was created in run:

   ```
   source venv/bin/activate